Consensys/quorum-hibernate/docs/how-it-works.md

 * **1.2:** If the local GoQuorum or Tessera are down, Node Manager *A* wakes them up.

 * **1.3.1 to 1.3.4:** Node Manager *A* asks Node Manager *B* for its status.
 Node Manager *B* checks the status of its linked GoQuorum and Tessera.
   * If they are down Node Manager *B* initiates its wake up process.
 Node Manager *A* aborts the private transaction send.
-See [Understandin Client Errors](./deployment.md#Understanding-Client-Errors) for more info.
+See [Understanding Client Errors](./deployment.md#Understanding-Client-Errors) for more info.
   * If they are up Node Manager *B* responds appropriately.
-Node Manager *A* continue the private transaction send.
+Node Manager *A* continues the private transaction send.

 * **1.4:** Once all nodes are up, Node Manager *A* forwards the request to Node *A*'s GoQuorum for processing.